alunera-data/fashion-retail-analysis/README.md

 This project was developed as part of the **Transferarbeit** in the
 [Nachdiplomkurs HF Data Science (NDK HF)](https://www.ibaw.ch/bildung/weiterbildung/data-science).
-It explores the occurrence of **autistic traits in adults**, with a special focus on
+It explores the expression of **autistic traits in adults**, with a special focus on
-**female presentation and its connection to mental health factors**.
+**gender differences and psychological factors** based on the ABIDE dataset.

 ---

 ## 🎯 Goal

-The objective is to investigate the relationship between autism screening scores,
+The objective is to analyze the demographic and cognitive characteristics
-personality traits (OCEAN), and self-reported psychological burdens such as
+associated with autism in adults, with particular attention to potential
-stress, anxiety, and depression – with a particular interest in **underdiagnosed autism in women**.
+gender-related underdiagnosis and the interplay with mental health variables.

 The report includes **visualizations**, **statistical modeling** (linear regression), and
 **confidence intervals** based on the normal distribution using `qnorm()`.